 The project submission folder is the main folder provided that, upon completion, will be returned to the Assessment Organization Representative for assessment.
-The project submission folder contains 10 sub-folders for the LOTUS BIO categories and a general information folder.
+It contains 10 sub-folders for the LOTUS BIO categories and one General Information folder.

 The Applicant Representative must use the folder structure as detailed below.